olavfosse/0x0/README.md

 `make install` installs the executable to `$(PREFIX)/bin` and the manual to `$(PREFIX)/man/man1`, `$(PREFIX)` defaulting to `/usr/local`.
 For most Unix-likes this is the correct locations.
 The notable exception is MacOS.
 It does not search `/usr/local/man` for manuals by default.
 Instead they go in `/usr/share/man` or `/usr/local/share/man`.
 Deal with it.

-An OpenBSD port is in the works.
-See https://github.com/fossegrim/0x0-port.
+An ever-so-slightly out of date OpenBSD port\* is available at https://github.com/fossegrim/0x0-port.

+\* A port, in this context, just means a software package.
+The actual program is unchanged.